drankye/kerb-token/README.md

 able to do above using the mechanism.
 We need to come up our own SASL mechanism like GSSAPI but allow application to access the needed GSSContext to do above for querying and extracting tokens.

-2. A new JAAS login module: KerbTokenAuthnLoginModule
+2. A new JAAS login module: Krb5TokenAuthnLoginModule

 This module can be configured and get token from token cache, then does the whole work the following: